Specific impulse: Cars

 Although the car industry almost never uses specific impulse on any practical level, the measure can be defined, and makes good contrast against other engine types.
 Car engines breathe external air to combust their fuel, and (via the wheels) react against the ground.
-As such, the only meaningful way to interpret "specific impulse" is as "thrust per fuelflow", although one must also specify if the force is measured at the crankshaft or at the wheels, since there are transmission losses.
+The only meaningful way to interpret "specific impulse" is as "thrust per fuelflow", although one must also specify if the force is measured at the crankshaft or at the wheels, since there are transmission losses.
 Such a measure corresponds to fuel mileage.

 Airplanes

 In an aerodynamic context, there are similarities to both cars and rockets.
 Like cars, airplane engines breathe outside air; unlike cars they react only against fluids flowing through the engine (including the propellers as applicable).
-As such, there are several possible ways to interpret "specific impulse": as thrust per fuel flow, as thrust per breathing-flow, or as thrust per "turbine-flow" (i.e. excluding air though the propeller/bypass fan).
+There are several possible ways to interpret "specific impulse": as thrust per fuel flow, as thrust per breathing-flow, or as thrust per "turbine-flow" (i.e. excluding air though the propeller/bypass fan).
 Since the air breathed is not a direct cost, with wide engineering leeway on how much to breathe, the industry traditionally chooses the "thrust per fuel flow" interpretation with its focus on cost efficiency.
 In this interpretation, the resulting specific impulse numbers are much higher than for rocket engines, although this comparison is quite different — one is with and the other is without reaction mass.
 It exemplifies the advantage an airplane engine has over a rocket due to not having to carry the air it uses.

 As with all kinds of engines, there are many engineering choices and tradeoffs that affect specific impulse.
 Nonlinear air resistance and the engine's inability to keep a high specific impulse at a fast burn rate are limiting factors to the fuel consumption rate.

 As with rocket engines, the interpretation of specific impulse as a "velocity" does not actually correspond to the physical exhaust velocity.
 Since the usual interpretation excludes much of the reaction mass, the physical velocity of the reactants downstream is much lower than the effective exhaust velocity suggested from the I_{sp}.